hugomarins/flashcard-repetition-history/README.md

  1. __Display Mode:__ Switch between the __Simple__ and __Advanced__ UI.

+ 2. __Show Overdue Borders:__ If you are in _Advanced_ UI, you can choose if you will have fill colors and border colors showing different information.
+If you think it brings confusion, you can disable the overdue borders, while retaining the enhanced tooltips of the Advanced UI.

- 2. __Display Grade Names As:__ Choose between default RemNote labels ("Recalled with Effort") or shorter, Anki-style labels ("Good").
+ 3. __Display Grade Names As:__ Choose between default RemNote labels ("Recalled with Effort") or shorter, Anki-style labels ("Good").

- 3. __Inherit Square Colors:__ If enabled, the fill color of the squares will match your RemNote theme's highlight colors.
+ 4. __Inherit Square Colors:__ If enabled, the fill color of the squares will match your RemNote theme's highlight colors.
 If disabled, you can set your own custom colors.

- 4. __Custom Colors:__ In the settings, you can customize all fill colors and the overdue border colors to your liking.
+ 5. __Custom Colors:__ In the settings, you can customize all fill colors and the overdue border colors to your liking.

 ## Glossary of Terms
 | Term | Definition |